 Read about how to get a discount from Apple here.

 Conclusion: Which Mac should you get for university?

 Last year the best all-round choice for students was the MacBook Air - and this year it still is our top recommendation.
 It's light, fast, and at £949 for the entry model it offer good value for an excellent machine.

 If you're looking to save a few pounds then keep an eye on the Apple Refurb Store.
 MacBook Airs turn up with great frequency, and you can typically get £50-£100 off.
-Refurb models are fully checked and come with a one-year guarantee.
-See also: Should I buy a refurbished Mac?
+Refurbished Mac models are fully checked and come with a one-year guarantee.

 The MacBook Air, might not seem like a worthwhile purchase for most, given the Pro and regular MacBook offer something extra in either build or performance, but with its included USB-A ports, lightweight design, cheaper price, the MacBook Air is our top recommendation.

-If you can afford more, we would opt for the non-Touch Bar 2016 Pro model.
+If you can afford more, we would opt for the non-Touch Bar MacBook Pro model.